Hecke operators for curves over non-archimedean local fields and related finite rings: Some results on -bundles

 Since every $B$-bundle is trivial at the general point, it is enough to prove that every $G$-bundle $P$ over $C_O$ (resp., $C_n$) admits a $B$-structure.
 Note that a $B$-structure over $C_O$ (resp., $C_n$) is a section of a $G/B$-bundle $P/B$ over $C_O$ (resp., over $C_n$).
 Hence, by Grothendieck's existence theorem (see \cite[Cor.\ 8.4.7]{FGA}), it is enough to construct a compatible family of $B$-structures on the restrictions $P_n$ of $P$ to $C_n$.
 We do this by first constructing a $B$-structure of special type on $P_0$, and then showing that it extends to a required compatible family.

-The starting point is the fact that for $G$ satisfying condition $(\star)$ any $G$-bundle on the curve $C_0$ over finite field $k$, is trivial at the general point.
+The starting point is the fact that for $G$ such that the commutator subgroup $[G,G]$ is simply connected, any $G$-bundle on the curve $C_0$ over finite field $k$, is trivial at the general point.
 Indeed, for $G$ simply connected and semisimple, this is a theorem of Harder \cite{Harder} on the vanishing of the Galois cohomology $H^1(k(C_0),G)$.
-In general, let $G'$ be the commutator subgroup in $G$.
-Then the result follows from the vanishing of $H^1(k(C_0),G')$ and $H^1(k(C_0),G/G')$ (note that $G/G'$ is a split torus).
+In general, the result follows from the vanishing of $H^1(k(C_0),[G,G])$ and $H^1(k(C_0),G/[G,G])$ (note that $G/[G,G]$ is a split torus).

 Let $\De$ denote the set of simple roots with respect to $(T,B)$.
-Recall that for every simple root $\a$, we can define the degree $\deg_\a(F)\in\Z$ of a $B$-bundle $F$, as the degree of the line bundle associated with $F$ and the homomorphism $B\to T\to \G_m$ given by $\a$.
-We claim that for every $N>0$ and every $G$-bundle $P_0$ on $C_0$ there exists a $B$-bundle $F_0$ inducing $P_0$ such that $\deg_\a(F_0)\le -N$.
+Recall that for every root $\a$, we can define the degree $\deg_\a(F)\in\Z$ of a $B$-bundle $F$, as the degree of the line bundle associated with $F$ and the homomorphism $B\to T\to \G_m$ given by $\a$.
+We claim that for every $N>0$ and every $G$-bundle $P_0$ on $C_0$ there exists a $B$-bundle $F_0$ inducing $P_0$ such that $\deg_\a(F_0)\le -N$ for every simple root $\a$.
 We prove this as in \cite[Prop.\ 3]{DS}.
 First, we observe that if $P'_0$ and $P_0$ are isomorphic over an open subset then the assertions for $P_0$ and for $P'_0$ are equivalent.
 Indeed, we can choose an isomorphism of $P_0$ and $P'_0$ over $C_0\setminus S$, for a finite set of points $S$.
 Then any $B$-structure on $P_0$ induces one on $P'_0$ and the difference between the corresponding degrees $\deg_\a$ is bounded by a constant depending only on the isomorphism $P_0|_{C_0\setminus S}\simeq P'_0|_{C_0\setminus S}$.
-Since any $P_0$ is trivial at the general point, it is enough to construct a required $B$-structure for the trivial $G$-bundle on $C_0$.
+Since any $P_0$ is trivial at the general point, it is enough to construct a $B$-structure with sufficiently negative degrees for the trivial $G$-bundle on $C_0$.
 Furthermore, we claim that it is enough to do this for the trivial $G$-bundle on $\P^1$.
 Indeed, we can choose a finite morphism $f:C_0\to \P^1$ over $k$ and take the pull-backs of a $B$-structure under $f$.
-Finally, using the existence of a principal $\SL_2$ in $G$, we reduce to the case $G=\SL_2$ (see \cite[Sec.\ 5]{DS}).
-In this case we use the $B$-structure corresponding to the subbundle $\OO(-N)\sub \OO^2$ generated by $(x_0^N,x_1^N)$, where $(x_0,x_1)$ is the standard basis of $H^0(\P^1,\OO(1))$.
+In the case of the trivial $G$-bundle on $\P^1$, the existence of the needed $B$-structure is proved in Proposition \ref{B-str-prop} in the appendix.

 Next, starting with a $B$-structure $F_0$ on $P_0$, with $\deg_\a(F_0)$ sufficiently small (in fact we need them $<2-2g$), we claim that it extends to a collection of compatible $B$-structures $F_n$ on $P_n$, for all $n\ge 0$.
 Indeed, we can think of such $B$-structures as sections $\si_n:C_n\to P_n/B$.
 We just need to check that each $\si_n$ extends to a section $\si_{n+1}$.
 As explained in \cite[Prop.\ 1]{DS}, the obstruction to such an extension lies in $H^1(C_0,V)$, where $V$ is the vector bundle on $C_0$ associated with the $B$-bundle $F_0$ and with the $B$-representation $\fg/\fb$.
 Now the assumption that $\deg_\a(F_0)$ are sufficiently small for $\a\in\De$ implies that $H^1(C_0,V)=0$. \end{proof}